HEY GAME OF THRONES GEEKS, EVER WONDERED HOW JASON MOMOA GOT SO RIPPED TO PLAY KHAL DROGO IN GAME OF THRONES AND CONAN THE BARBARIAN?

 PHASE TWO will consist of 6 sets x 6 repetitions, (36 reps total) Rest 12 seconds between mini-sets

 PHASE THREE will consist of 5 sets x 5 repetitions.
-(25 reps total) Rest 10 seconds or less between mini-sets
+(25 reps total) Rest 10 seconds (or only 5secs on the 5 rep minisets if you’re feeling brave.

 TOTAL REPS = 110